ShahrzadDG/Jewelry-Customer-Data-Analysis-using-AI/Data analysis/README.md

 I processed large-scale text review and rating data to identify patterns in customer sentiment, preferences, and common issues.

+I quantified the impact of different complaint types (durability, size, appearance, and color) on product ratings using regression analysis to identify which issues most strongly drive customer dissatisfaction.

 - Worked with a large-scale dataset (~6.8M reviews, ~800k products, ~23k brands) to understand the jewelry market on Amazon.

 - Cleaned and structured the data to analyze products, brands, prices, ratings, and review texts.